nextauthjs/next-auth/docs/docs/reference/adapters/index.md

 ## RDBMS Naming Convention

-In the Auth.js v4 some schemas for the providers which support classic RDBMS type databases, like Prisma and TypeORM, have ended up with column names with mixed casing, i.e. snake_case and camelCase.
-If this is an issue for you or your underlying database system, please take a look at the "Naming Convention" section in the Prisma or TypeORM page.
+Auth.js / NextAuth.js uses `camelCase` for its own database rows, while respecting the conventional `snake_case` formatting for OAuth related values.
+If mixed casing is an issue for you, most adapters have a dedicated section on how to use a single naming convention.

+## TypeScript

+Check out the [`@auth/core/adapters` API Reference](/reference/core/adapters) documentation.